marcinkuzminski/rhodecode/docs/setup.rst

     }
  }

 Here's the proxy.conf.
-It's tunned so it'll not timeout on long pushes and also on large pushes::
+It's tuned so it'll not timeout on long pushes and also on large pushes::

     proxy_redirect              off;